 LPFA provides the financial wherewithal to support the construction of facilities and to purchase the necessary equipment to make the facility operational.
 The financial transactions by LPFA lead to increased business activity, new jobs, and additional personal earnings.
 Although each financial transaction affects the overall economy for only a short duration, the LPFA is nevertheless continuously financing construction projects, so the overall impact of LPFA on the economy is more constant than just one construction project.
-From 1974 to 2013 LPFA financed approximately \$427 million of construction projects each year.
-Estimates of net new jobs created, as well as the average earnings associated with each of these jobs, and supported by LPFA financial transactions are summarized in Figure 2 for various time periods.
-This does not indicate the Louisiana economy is gaining new jobs each and every year, but the LPFA activities will supplement or offset other activities occurring in the Louisiana economy.
+From 1974 to 2009, LPFA financed approximately \$426 million of construction projects each year.
+Estimates of net new jobs created and supported by LPFA financial transactions are summarized in Figure 2 for various time periods.
+The figure includes the average earnings associated with each of these jobs.